 The following activities are solely initiated and ran by the graduate students:

 Graduate students meet once a month informally to discuss a paper presented by one of the students.
 Each student is expected to take a turn in choosing a paper and leading the group in a discussion pointing out the strengths and weaknesses of the paper.
 The purpose of this exercise is to help students interpret figures and date, express themselves orally, and to get to know each other in an environment outside of the classroom or the laboratory.

 Every student presents once each academic year.
-This is overseen by Drs Catalin, Filipeanu, and Eric Lazartigues who are currently the Seminar Series Coordinators.
+This is currently overseen by Dr. Donna Neumann, the Seminar Series Coordinator.